nekoyume/nekoyume/docs/white_paper.md

 ### 6.2.
 Proof of Work

-Hash random is designed on the assumption that it should be used with proof of work.
-The use of Hash random is not suited to ecosystems using that use proof of stake or other consensus methods because certain stakeholders can easily intervene at random.
+Hash random is designed on the assumption that it should be used with proof-of-work.
+The use of Hash random is not suited to ecosystems using that use proof-of-stake or other consensus methods because certain stakeholders can easily intervene at random.

 ## 7. Conclusion

 Nekoyume proposed and implemented a new random consensus, called Hash random, by combining the existing Bitcoin and Ethereum consensus systems to develop a decentralized MMORPG.
 In this article, we have summarized the difference between the random generation method and Hash random in the existing blockchain.
 In addition,  we also discussed the scope for Nekoyume’s further development.
-Hash random should be used with the proof of work consensus, and it will work as intended.
+Hash random should be used with the proof-of-work consensus, and it will work as intended.
 Therefore, even if Hash random is used, the system must avoid providing heavy compensation to random values.

 [<sup>1</sup>]: https://bitcoin.org/bitcoin.pdf